arnelenero/simpler-state/docs/recipe-transforms.md

 To further enhance the app's performance, it is always a good idea to memoize the transform and equality functions.
 We can choose from various techniques, such as:
 - defining the functions outside the component
 - placing the functions alongside the entity and its actions
-- using React's `useCallback` hook to keep them inside.
+- using React's `useCallback` hook to keep them inside the component

 SimpleR State is unopinionated, so it's all up to you to decide.